 Termites are one of the most damaging pests a home or business facility can have.
 Though workers are only the size of a piece of rice, they invade structures in large numbers and cause serious problems as they feed on the wood day and night.
 Over time, major structural damage will occur that is costly and time-consuming to repair.

-For help eliminating current termites problems or preventing future ones in Westchester County and surrounding areas, call Hello Pest Control!
+To help eliminate current termites problems or prevent future ones in Westchester County and surrounding areas, call Hello Pest Control!